DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeView/1 Configuration/createChildren.md

 This function has the following restrictions:

-- Neither the [dataSource](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataSource'), nor the [items](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/items '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/') option should be specified.
+- Neither the [dataSource](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataSource'), nor the [items](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/items '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/') property should be specified.

-- The [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure') option should be set to *"plain"*.
+- The [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure') property should be set to *"plain"*.

 - Since the [search](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/searchEnabled.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchEnabled') will be performed on loaded nodes only and thus produce incorrect results, it is not recommended that you enable this functionality.